1will3/SemiconductorTrends/README.md

 # SemiconductorTrends
 * See PAPER in this repository for the research paper, analysis, and results
-* See codeV3 for all code modules
+* See codeV3 for all code modules of the current version (Version 3)
 * See Installation for installation instructions
 * See Process Flow Diagrams (PFD) for module and overall process flow more in depth